Libby Dam

 Libby Dam is a concrete gravity dam in the northwestern United States, on the Kootenai River in northwestern Montana.
 Dedicated on August 24, 1975, it is west of the continental divide, 17 mi upstream from the town of Libby.

 At 422 ft in height and a length of 3055 ft, Libby Dam created Lake Koocanusa, a reservoir which extends 90 mi upriver with a maximum depth of about 370 ft.
-42 mi of it are in Canada in southeastern British Columbia.
+42 mi of it is in Canada in southeastern British Columbia.

 Lake Koocanusa was named for the treaty that was developed between the Kootenai Indians, the Canadian government, and the U.S. government to build the dam and form the reservoir.
 It was the fourth dam constructed under the Columbia River Treaty.
 The Kootenai River is the third largest tributary to the Columbia River, contributing almost twenty percent of the total water in the lower Columbia.
 Libby Dam has the capacity to hold back 4980000 acre.ft of water.

 The consulting architect for the project was Paul Thiry of Seattle, and the commission for its large granite bas-relief was awarded to sculptor Albert Wein by competition.

 In order to make way for the dam, the town of Rexford was relocated and a new Flathead Railroad Tunnel was dug.
 Construction began in 1966, and the reservoir was available for filling in mid-1973.

 The dam is operated by the U.S. Army Corps of Engineers and at full capacity, it can pass over 160000 cuft/s of water.
 The dam is designed with a selective withdrawal system that allows water passage from various levels of Lake Koocanusa, which allows the operators to moderate water temperatures downstream.
 The river continues northwest into Idaho, past Bonners Ferry, to Kootenay Lake in Canada and joins the Columbia River.

 Libby Dam's powerhouse contains five turbines and is capable of generating 600 megawatts.
 The electricity is managed by the Bonneville Power Administration and services eight states: Montana, Idaho, Washington, Wyoming, California, Utah, Oregon, and Nevada.
 The money earned from electricity sales goes to the United States Treasury to repay the cost of building and operating Libby Dam.

 President Gerald Ford was among the five thousand in attendance at the opening in 1975, along with Senator Mike Mansfield, the majority leader, and Governor Thomas Judge.
 At his first official event after a two-week vacation in Vail, Colorado, Ford "threw the switch" with Donald Macdonald, Canadian minister of energy.